BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_9__adding_a_score_and_displaying_it_on_the_sc.md

 score = 0
 ```

 Step 2.
-Move to the bottom of your While Loop at the end of your \#Collision checking section and type:
+Move to the bottom of your while True loop at the end of your \# Collision checking section and type:

 ```python
          score +=1